Kristina01111000/Drws_site/README.md

 To Do:

 - update resume with this project
-- ssl not working in chrome of safari
+- ssl not working in chrome, safari, silk browsers
+	- works in firefox
 	- err cert authority invalid
 	- ask inmotion to fix it, currently can't login
 - change default user image